 What is the Wealth Effect?

 The wealth effect is a theory centered around the idea that when equity portfolios are consistently earning, the owners feel secure in their wealth and are more likely to spend.
 Rising equity portfolios are caused by an accelerated increase in stock prices.
-The perception of greater and stronger wealth leads the individual portfolio holder to spend more frivolously, or at least less cautiously.
+The perception of greater wealth leads the individual portfolio holder to spend more frivolously, or at least less cautiously.

 The Wealth Effect and Spending